toluwaanimi/korapay-task/README.md

 * Question
     * Ask Question
-    * Get All Questions
+    * Get All Questions with answers and comments
-    * Get Single Question
+    * Get Single Question with answers and comments
     * Answer
         * Submit an answer
         * Mark an answer right
         * Delete an answer
     * Subscription
         * Subscribe to a question
+        * Notification when there's an activity for a question
     * Comment
         * Comment to a question
         * Update Comment